-Next on our guide, it is time to talk about a multiple or a bet accumulator.
+Next on our guide, it is time to talk about a multiple or a accumulator bet.
 The two terms refer to one and the same thing.
 Namely, this is a bet that involves a few selections.
 For instance, you can place a single wager on the winners of different football games rather than make individual bets for every match.
 However, here is the catch – you need to get each and every selection right to win; otherwise you will lose your stake.
-With that said, it should already be clear to you that this type of bets is not very easy to win.
+With that said, it should already be clear to you that this type of bets are not very easy to win.
 In this post, we are going to give you a few examples and also show you how to calculate an accumulator bet.
 We will show you the essentials of this type of wagers so that you can use them to your advantage.
 We hope that the info will help you make better decisions that do not lead to your detriment.

-Multiple Wager and a Bet Accumulator
+Multiple Wager and Accumulator

 This type of wagers can be used in quite a lot of sports, but not all of them.
 You can also add different sports on the same bet; for example, a tennis match, a football match and a horse race.
 Now, let’s proceed with some calculations.